History of Sylhet: Mughal period

 Farhad Khan's Shahi Eidgah, straddling a hilltop, was the site where the Muharram Rebellion would take place in 1782.

 The Mughal invasions and conquests in Bengal started during the reigns of Emperors Humayun and Akbar.
 The Battle of Rajmahal in 1576 led to the execution of Daud Khan Karrani, ending the Karrani sultanate.
-However, the Pashtuns and the local zamindars known as Baro Bhuyans led by Isa Khan, the ruler of Bhati, continued to resist the Mughal invasion.
+However, the Sardars of Pathan Confederacy and the local zamindars known as Baro Bhuyans led by Isa Khan, the ruler of Bhati, continued to resist the Mughal invasion.
 After the death of Isa in 1599, the Baro-Bhuyan confederacy started to weaken.
 The Ain-i-Akbari notes the prevalence of slaves, oranges, timber and singing birds in the region.
 Bengal was integrated as a Mughal province known as the Bengal Subah by 1612 during the reign of Jahangir.
 The Finance Minister of the latter emperor, Raja Todar Mal, estimated Sylhet to be worth £16,704 in 1582.
 The Qanungoh (revenue collector) of Sylhet was assisted by pargana patowaris.
 Each pargana's revenue was collected by a choudhury.

 However, even during the reigns of Jahangir and Shah Jahan, Mughal authority in Sylhet was still referred to as Bengal's Wild East due to the region becoming a refuge for the Afghan chieftains and other Baro-Bhuiyan insurgents.
 Khwaja Usman of Bokainagar, Mymensingh fled to Sylhet where he allied with the likes of Bayazid Karrani II of Sylhet, Anwar Khan of Baniachong, Pahlawan of Matang and Mahmud Khan.

 The final raja of the Ita Kingdom, Raja Subid Narayan, built his fort in the Barua Hills, which remains today as ruins.
 He is also known to have built more large ponds such as the Balda Sagar and Sagar Dighi initially for his daughter, Kamla Rani, and to make space for a palace.
 Subid lost a battle in 1610 in which South Sylhet became under the rule of Afghan chieftain Khwaja Usman.
 Usman's rule was interrupted after Mughal General Islam Khan I's attack in 1612 leading to complete Mughal control of Sylhet.
 Ludi Khan was appointed the Amil of Sylhet.
 He was succeeded by his son, Jahan Khan who was a minor assisted by the Tehsildars of Taraf; Basu Das and Rajendra.

 In 1618, the Jaintia Raja Dhan Manik conquered Dimarua leading to a war with Maibong Raja Yasho Narayan Satrudaman of the Kachari Kingdom.
 Dhan Manik, realising that he would need assistance, gave his daughter in hand to Raja Susenghphaa of the Ahom kingdom.
 The Ahoms then fought the Kacharis allowing an easy escape for Dhan Manik and the Jaintians.